100% NATURAL | NO SUGAR | AUSSIE MADE | NOOTROPICS VITAMINS SUPERFOODS | FREE SHIPPING OVER $149

 Why: Full Spectrum extracts are always preferred, and with a high concentration of the active ingredient in Panax Ginseng, this dose is perfect for maximum benefit.

 Scientific literature tells us that 5mg to 15mg of ginsenosides appears to confer the majority of cognitive benefits, SAVVY uses 15mg.
+It is the ginsenosides, which are the active ingredients which provide the main benefits.

-We do this in order to take an evidence-based approach, Savvy sourced an identical extract to the one repeatedly used in the clinical trials.
+Savvy sourced an identical extract to the one repeatedly used in the clinical trials.

 Scientifically-Proven Benefits